Minnia/Minnia/README.md

 - 🔭 I’m currently working at Redmind as a Fullstack developer

-- 🌱 I’m currently learning more about NextJS and Python in order to improve myself
+- 🌱 I’m currently working on a bunch of different things
+- On a professional level
+    * Learning more about NextJS
+- In my free time
+    * Refreshing my Python knowledge
+    * Building a fullstack app called SLAPI (SL-API), taking on endpoints from TrafikLab for a user to be able to get themselves around Stockholm, in a better way than today

 - 👯 I’m looking to collaborate on any fun projects you have going on